ETrives/calipR/README.md

 To install the Graphical User Interface (GUI) based version for windows, you only need to download and execute the last version of the calipR.exe file available in the [release section](https://github.com/ETrives/calipR/releases).
 Once installed, just run the program and start your data analysis!

+Note that if you want to interact with the package by coding, there is an embedded R version in the installation folder with all necessary packages + calipR.

 ## Option 2 : Docker image downloading (recommended for macOS and linux)